mindspore-ai/docs/docs/mindspore/faq/source_en/feature_advice.md

 <font size=3>**Q: What framework models and formats can be directly read by MindSpore?
 Can the PTH Model Obtained Through Training in PyTorch Be Loaded to the MindSpore Framework for Use?**</font>

-A: MindSpore uses protocol buffers (protobuf) to store training parameters and cannot directly read framework models.
+A: MindSpore uses protocol buffers (Protobuf) to store training parameters and cannot directly read framework models.
 A model file stores parameters and their values.
 You can use APIs of other frameworks to read parameters, obtain the key-value pairs of parameters, and load the key-value pairs to MindSpore.
 If you want to use the .ckpt file trained by a framework, read the parameters and then call the `save_checkpoint` API of MindSpore to save the file as a .ckpt file that can be read by MindSpore.

 <br/>

 <font size=3>**Q: What should I do if a Protobuf memory limit error is reported during the process of using ckpt or exporting a model?**</font>

-A: When a single protobuf data is too large, because Protobuf itself limits the size of the data stream, a memory limit error will be reported.
+A: When a single Protobuf data is too large, because Protobuf itself limits the size of the data stream, a memory limit error will be reported.
 At this time, the restriction can be lifted by setting the environment variable `PROTOCOL_BUFFERS_PYTHON_IMPLEMENTATION=python`.

 <br/>